 Mr. Triggs’s focus on technology, employees, efficiencies, customers, and culture are reflected in the organization’s three-year strategic plan.
 Mid-plan, his vision of helping more people, expanding services, elevating the digital experience, and investing in employees has achieved milestones such as 360 reviews for all leaders, adoption of a DEI plan, new partnerships with organizations devoted to financial wellness, and robust online counseling for multiple services.
 During this same period, MMI has remained financially healthy despite the challenges of COVID-19, and has continued best in class information security, risk management, internal audit, and business continuity practices.

 Residing near MMI’s largest contact center in Phoenix, Mr. Triggs is a speaker and subject matter expert on all consumer finance topics.
 He spoken at multiple national conferences regarding consumer finance, leadership, contact center technology, and organizational culture.
-He is also one of MMI’s most quoted spokespeople in the media with appearances in/on Forbes, Nerdwallet, The Street, and the Fiscal Times.
+He is also one of MMI’s most quoted spokespeople in the media with appearances in/on New York Times, Washington Post, Bankrate, Wall Street Journal, Forbes, Nerdwallet, The Street, and Yahoo Finance.